 - Some private student loans - ask your lender for academic progress requirements

 In compliance with federal student financial aid regulations, the academic performance of students enrolled at the University of Pittsburgh will be reviewed annually to determine whether or not they are making Satisfactory Academic Progress (SAP).
-This review will occur during the month following the end of the spring term each year.
+This review will occur at the end of the spring term each year.
 All students who might be eligible to apply for federal financial aid will be reviewed and evaluated.
-This requirement applies to all continuing graduate and undergraduate degree seeking University of Pittsburgh students.
-Components of the SAP requirement include a measure of cumulative GPA, Total Attempted Credits and Pace of Completion.
+This requirement applies to all continuing undergraduate, degree-seeking Pitt-Greensburg students.
+Components of the SAP requirement include a measure of cumulative GPA, Total Attempted Credits and Pace of Completion:

-- GPA Requirement Undergraduate students must achieve a 1.50 minimum cumulative GPA at the end of their first academic year to be considered to be meeting SAP standards.
+- Cumulative GPA: Undergraduate students must achieve a 1.50 minimum cumulative GPA at the end of their first academic year to be considered to be meeting SAP standards.
 Undergraduate students must achieve a 2.00 cumulative GPA at the end of their second and subsequent academic years to be considered to be meeting SAP standards.
-Graduate students must achieve a 2.00 cumulative GPA to be considered to be meeting SAP standards.
 Transfer credits will not be considered in the calculation of cumulative GPA.

 - Pace of Completion Pace of completion will be based on cumulative credits attempted and cumulative credits completed.
 The pace of completion will be measured annually, at the end of the evaluation period.
 Cumulative student course completion rate cannot be less than 67%.
 All courses with a passing or failing grade will be counted as credits attempted.
 All courses with a grade designated as G, I, or W will be counted as credits attempted.
 Credits on all repeated courses will be counted as credits attempted.
 Transfer credits from another school will be counted both in terms of hours attempted and hours completed in SAP evaluation.

-- Satisfactory Academic Progress All students who meet the GPA, pace of completion and maximum program length requirements will be assigned a Satisfactory Academic Progress indicator for the upcoming school year.
+All students who meet the GPA, pace of completion and maximum program length requirements will be assigned a Satisfactory Academic Progress indicator for the upcoming school year.
 The Financial Aid Office will assign a No Progress status to students who do not meet these standards.
-Students are not eligible for Title IV financial aid and other financial aid sources if their SAP status is equal to No Progress.
+Students are not eligible for federal financial aid and other financial aid sources if their SAP status is equal to No Progress.

-In addition to the general Satisfactory Academic Progress guidelines, undergraduate students receiving a PHEAA State Grant are subject to a separate satisfactory academic progress review.
-Full-time students are required to complete a minimum of 12 credits for each full-time PHEAA grant received or a minimum of 6 credits for each part-time PHEAA grant received in the most recent completed academic year.
+In addition to the general Satisfactory Academic Progress guidelines, undergraduate students receiving a PHEAA Grant are subject to a separate satisfactory academic progress review.
+Full-time students are required to complete a minimum of 24 credits for each full-time PHEAA grant received or a minimum of 12 credits for each part-time PHEAA grant received in the most recent completed academic year.

 For more specific information, please contact the PHEAA State Grant Program at www.pheaa.org.

-Pitt-Greensburg University scholarships are awarded to students based on academic criteria only.
+Pitt-Greensburg merit scholarships are awarded to students based on academic criteria only.
 The Pitt-Greensburg Scholarship Committee evaluates every application when it is submitted for admission.

-University scholarships are renewable provided the student maintains a 3.25 GPA during the fall and spring terms.
-The GPA is only reviewed at the end of the spring term to determine renewal eligibility.
-A student who falls below this level for fall has the opportunity to make-up the deficiency during the spring semester.
+University scholarships are renewable provided the student maintains a 3.0 GPA during the fall and spring terms.
+The GPA is reviewed at the end of the spring term to determine renewal eligibility.
+A student who falls below this level for fall has the opportunity to make up the deficiency during the spring semester.
 Housing scholarships are only valid if the student continues to receive the Pitt-Greensburg University scholarship and lives in university housing.

 Once a scholarship has been forfeited, the student cannot have it reinstated for future terms.

-When your Financial Aid eligibility is in jeopardy because you have not achieved satisfactory academic progress you have the opportunity to appeal your case and have your eligibility for Title IV Federal Student Aid reviewed.
-Title IV Federal Student Aid includes the Pell Grant, Perkins Loan, Work-Study, Federal Direct Loans, Federal Direct PLUS Loans, and other federal aid programs.
-Please note, however, that this appeal does not determine your eligibility for the PHEAA State Grant.
+When your Financial Aid eligibility is in jeopardy because you have not achieved satisfactory academic progress you have the opportunity to appeal your case and have your eligibility for Federal Student Aid reviewed.
+This appeal does not determine your eligibility for Pennsylvania State Aid (PHEAA).